 One of the biggest differences in regulations is that 503A pharmacies can only produce medications that are going to be administered to a single patient.
 503B pharmacies, on the other hand, can compound medications that can be administered to several patients in a physician’s office.
 Regarding TriMix, if your physician’s office administered a “test dose” of TriMix in their office, that vial of TriMix was produced by a 503B pharmacy.
 This is mandated by the FDA.

 Some other additional benefits of 503B facilities are that they test every batch of medication for endotoxin, sterility, and potency of each ingredient.
 They can offer longer beyond-use dates because of the rigorous testing performed under CGMP regulations, which are the same regulations large pharmaceutical manufacturers operate under.
 Of the approximate 56,000 community-based pharmacies in the U.S., about 7,500 pharmacies specialize in compounding services, and of those, less than 80 are FDA-approved 503B pharmacies.
 This means the pharmacists in 503B compounding facilities are fully dedicated to compounding special preparations for patients and have made the investment in equipment and training to do so safely and efficiently.

 Your healthcare provider will prescribe a compounded drug only when commercially available drug products do not meet your needs.
 TriMix is one of Olympia Pharmacy’s popular compounded medications.
-At Olympia, they believe that every patient is not created equally.
-They understand you have unique needs when it comes to your medications.
-They are dedicated to providing the right solutions for your unique body chemistry.
+At Olympia, we believe that every patient is not created equally.
+We understand you have unique needs when it comes to your medications.
+We are dedicated to providing the right solutions for your unique body chemistry.
 Olympia Compounding Pharmacy is the only outsourcing facility in Central Florida.
-For more information about their 503B Pharmacy classification and standards you can complete a contact form located on their website and an expert team member will promptly reach out to you.
+For more information about our 503B Pharmacy classification and standards, contact us and an expert team member will promptly reach out to you.